 In any programming language, operators play an important role.
 They create a foundation for programming.
 Operators are symbols that tell the compiler to perform specific mathematical or logical manipulations.
 Similarly, the functionality of Solidity is also incomplete without the use of operators.
 Operators allow users to perform different operations on operands.
 Solidity supports the following types of operators based on their functionality.

 - Arithmetic Operators allow for performing arithmetic or mathematical operations.

 - Relational Operators are used to comparing two values.

 - Logical Operators are used for combining two or more conditions.

 - Bitwise Operators operators work at a bit level used to perform bit-level operations.

 - Assignment operators are for the assignment of value to a variable.

 - Conditional Operator.
-It is a ternary operator that evaluates the expression first then checks the condition for return value
+It is a ternary operator that evaluates the expression first and then checks the condition for the return value.

 Remix is a Solidity IDE (Integrated Development Environment) that’s used to write, compile and debug Solidity code.
 The term IDE itself represents an application with a set of tools meant to help programmers to solve different tasks concerning software development.